home-assistant/home-assistant.io/source/voice_control/create_wake_word.markdown

 1. Make sure you have the [Samba add-on installed](/common-tasks/os/#configuring-access-to-files).
 2. On your computer, access your Home Assistant server via Samba.
    - Open the `share` folder and create a new folder `openwakeword` so that you have `/share/openwakeword`.
-3. Drop your shiny new wake word model files into that folder.
+3. Drop your shiny new wake word model file (`.tflite`) into that folder.
 4. Restart Home Assistant.
 5. Go to {% my voice_assistants title="**Settings** > **Voice assistants**" %}.
    - Either create a new assistant and select **Add assistant**.